white-axe/determination/README.md

 The image is designed to build reproducibly: every time you build the image, regardless of the computer it's built on or when it's built, the resulting image tar archive should be identical.

 Install the [Nix package manager](https://nixos.org) on an x86-64 Linux computer and run the following commands to build the container image.
-The minimum supported verson of Nix is 2.8.0.
+The minimum supported version of Nix is 2.8.0.
 You must have [sandboxing](https://nixos.wiki/wiki/Nix_package_manager#Sandboxing) enabled or the build will not be reproducible.
 If you don't have an x86-64 computer, you can use [QEMU](https://www.qemu.org) to emulate an x86-64 Linux system and install Nix in there without compromising build reproducibility.

 ```
 git clone https://github.com/white-axe/determination